Register of daily attendance

 - the principal must ascertain the last day of attendance for tuition at the school and ensure that the student’s record in ENROL is updated with that information within five school days.

-If the student is domestic and under 16 years old, a Non-Enrolment Truancy Services (NETS) process will be implemented within ENROL based on the last day of attendance for tuition.
+If the student is domestic and under 16 years old, an Attendance Service process will be implemented within ENROL, based on the last day of attendance for tuition.